 The Heart of Thomas presents examples of:

 - Beneath the Mask: Juli appears to be a model student and son.
 However, he has problems connecting to other people.

-- Oedipus Complex: Eric has an unhealthy attachment to his mother.
+- Incest Subtext: Erich has an unhealthy attachment to his mother.
 He's jealous of all of her lovers, to the point that he gets sent to boarding school to mitigate it.

-- Posthumous Character: Thomas, who committed suicide at the beginning of the story.
+- Posthumous Character: Thomas, who commits suicide at the beginning of the story.

 - Rape as Backstory: Siegfried and his friends may have done more than just torture poor Juli...Juli: (to Erich) [Siegfried] and his friends used me as they pleased [...]
 I had no say in it at all.

 - Scars are Forever: Juli has a deep scar below his clavicle, which he sees as a Mark of Shame, as well as whip marks on his back, all as a result of Siegfried's abuse

 - Staircase Tumble: Juli has fallen down the stairs twice.